Pseudomyxoma Survivor Facebook Support Groups

 We are always looking for volunteers to join our moderator team and for other roles, please do get in touch with us to find out more.
 Thank you in advance for your contributions and welcome to the family!

 Code of Conduct

-Our group is a secret Facebook group, this means that only fellow members can see the group and who is in it, and only members can post and see posts.
-Anyone can add members to this group, but only an admin or moderator can approve these members.
-If you add someone to the group, a member of the moderation team may contact you to make sure that you haven’t added someone accidentally.
+Our group is a private Facebook group, this means that only fellow members can see the group and who is in it, and only Group Members can post and see posts.
+Anyone can add members to this group, but only an Administrator or Moderator can approve these Members.

 As the support group is hosted on Facebook, Pseudomyxoma Survivor cannot take responsibility for any breaches of privacy that occur as a result of errors or changes on Facebook’s part.
 We will do our best to maintain privacy within the group but this cannot be guaranteed because we are under Facebook’s control.